AmitThakkar/node-github-oauth2/README.md

-# node-github-oauth2
+# Node Github oauth2

-This repository contains node module for authenticating with github and interacting with git.
+This repository contains node module for authenticating with github and interacting with github.